DataDog/the-monitor/docker/3_how_to_collect_docker_metrics.md

 *This post is part 3 in a 4-part series about monitoring Docker.
-[Part 1][part-1] discusses the novel challenge of monitoring containers instead of hosts, [part 2][part-2] explores metrics that are available from Docker, and part 4 (coming soon) describes how the largest TV and radio outlet in the U.S. monitors Docker.
+[Part 1][part-1] discusses the novel challenge of monitoring containers instead of hosts, [part 2][part-2] explores metrics that are available from Docker, and [part 4][part-4] describes how the largest TV and radio outlet in the U.S. monitors Docker.
 This article covers the nuts and bolts of collecting Docker metrics.*

 Docker exposes metrics via three mechanisms: pseudo-files in sysfs, the stats command, and API.
 Metrics coverage across these three mechanisms is uneven, as seen below: